mongodb/specifications/source/index-management/index-management.rst

 search index management helpers.

 ``listSearchIndexes`` is implemented using an aggregation pipeline.
-The list helper MUST support a driver's aggregation options.
+The list helper MUST support a driver's aggregation options as outline in the `crud specification <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_.
 Drivers MAY combine the aggregation options with any future ``listSearchIndexes`` stage options, if that is idiomatic for a driver's language.

 Notes
 -----

-The search index commands are asynchronous and return from the server before the index is successfully updated / created.
+The search index commands are asynchronous and return from the server before the index is successfully updated, created or dropped.
 In order to determine when an index has been created / updated, users are expected to run the ``listSearchIndexes`` repeatedly until index changes appear.